wredan/Twitch-Chat-Analyzer/Spark/README.md

 ## What is Spark

 Spark is a unified analysis engine for large data processing.
-It can analyze large volumes of data, using distributed systems. it is really fast.
+It can analyze large volumes of data, using distributed systems.
+It is really fast.

 ## Spark Streaming